Tennessee Lands Unsuitable for Mining Petition

-As the SMCRA regulatory authority in Tennessee, the Office of Surface Mining Reclamation and Enforcement (OSMRE) is evaluating a petition to designate more than 67,000 acres as unsuitable for surface coal mining.
+As the SMCRA regulatory authority in Tennessee, the Office of Surface Mining Reclamation and Enforcement (OSMRE) has evaluated a petition to designate more than 67,000 acres as unsuitable for surface coal mining.
 The bureau began work on the petition in 2010 after the State of Tennessee petitioned OSMRE to designate certain ridge lines and connecting corridors within the North Cumberland Wildlife Management Area and Emory River Tract Conservation Easement under the discretionary provisions of Section 522 of SMCRA.
 The petition seeks to prevent surface mining within 600 feet on either side of ridge lines within the 269 square miles of the two areas.

 The following assertions serve as the basis for the State’s petition: